home-assistant/home-assistant.io/source/_integrations/cover.mqtt.markdown

 ha_domain: mqtt
 ---

-The `mqtt` cover platform allows you to control an MQTT cover (such as blinds, a rollershutter or a garage door).
+The `mqtt` cover platform allows you to control an MQTT cover (such as blinds, a roller shutter or a garage door).

 ## Configuration

 The device state (`open`, `opening`, `closed` or `closing`) will be updated only after a new message is published on `state_topic` matching `state_open`, `state_opening`, `state_closed` or `state_closing`.
 If these messages are published with the `retain` flag set, the cover will receive an instant state update after subscription and Home Assistant will display the correct state on startup.
 Otherwise, the initial state displayed in Home Assistant will be `unknown`.
-`state_topic` can only manage `state_open`, `state_opening`, `state_closed` and `state_closing`.
-No percentage positions etc.
+For covers that support only 3 states (`opening`, `closing`, `stopped`), a `stopped` state can be used to indicate that the device is not moving.
+When this state is received if the cover is in optimistic mode or position topic is not set the cover open or closed state will be set according to last direction the cover was moving.
+If position topic is set cover position will be used to set the open or closed state.
+Note that is is only used to set the device `open` or `closed` state when it is stopped.

-For this purpose is `position_topic` which can set state of the cover and position.
+`state_topic` can not set percentage positions, For this purpose is `position_topic` which can set state of the cover and position.
 Default setting are 0 means the device is `closed` and all other intermediate positions means the device is `open`.
 `position_topic` is managed by `position_open` and `position_closed`
 You can set it up in opposite way as well.
-If position topic is defined than state topic is ignored.
+If position topic and state topic are both defined, the device state (`open`, `opening`, `closed` or `closing`) will be set by the state topic and the cover position will be set by the position topic.

 If a state topic and position topic are not defined, the cover will work in optimistic mode.
 In this mode, the cover will immediately change state (`open` or `closed`) after every command sent by Home Assistant.
 If a state topic/position topic is defined, the cover will wait for a message on `state_topic` or `position_topic`.